JoshPattman/jpf/README.md

 # `jpf` - A Lightweight Framework for AI-Powered Applications

 jpf is a Go library for building lightweight AI-powered applications.
-It provides essential building blocks, including model construction, embedding generation, and robust LLM interaction interfaces, enabling you to craft custom solutions without the bloat.
+It provides essential building blocks and robust LLM interaction interfaces, enabling you to craft custom solutions without the bloat.

 jpf is aimed at using AI as a tool - not as a chatbot (this is not to say you cannot use it to make a chatbot, however there is no framework provided for this yet).
 It focusses on adding AI features locally, as opposed to relying too heavily on external APIs - this makes the package particularly flexible when switching models or providers.

 ## Features

 - **Retry and Feedback Handling**: Resilient mechanisms for retrying tasks and incorporating feedback into interactions.
-- **Embedding Utilities**: Generate and manipulate vector embeddings for tasks like similarity, search, or clustering.
 - **Customizable Models**: Seamlessly integrate LLMs, including reasoning chains and hybrid models.
 - **Token Usage Tracking**: Stay informed of API token consumption for cost-effective development.
 - **Easy-to-use Caching**: Reduce the calls made to models by composing a caching layer onto an existing model.